-What has been your biggest achievement and biggest fail to date?
+What has been your proudest training achievement to date?

 That would be completing the 2018 Megaavalanche, which is a downhill race that starts in deep snow at the top of a mountain in resort of Alpe D’Huez in France.